fullstack-development/web3-roadmap/blockchain/consensys.md

 ## Questions:

 * What is consensus mechanism?
 Why is it needed?
-* Do other consensus mechanisms exist?
+* What are consensus mechanisms exist?